mpip/pfft/doc/reference.rst

         const char *name, MPI_Comm comm);

 Obviously, this makes only sense for arrays of moderate size.
-The block decomposition is given by , as returned by the array distribution function decribed in Section [sec:local-size].
-Furthermore, some arbitrary string can be added at the beginning of each output - typically this will be the name of the array.
-Communicator must be suitable to the block decomposition and is used to synchronize the outputs over all processes.
+The block decomposition is given by ``local_n``, ``local_n_start`` as returned by the array distribution function decribed in Section [sec:local-size].
+Furthermore, some arbitrary string ``name`` can be added at the beginning of each output - typically this will be the name of the array.
+Communicator ``comm`` must be suitable to the block decomposition and is used to synchronize the outputs over all processes.

 Generalizations for the case where the dimensions of the local arrays are permuted are given by